 Should you find your vape is turning your dry herbs to ash, you may have a combustion vaporizer.
 Combustion vapes burn dry herbs like a traditional smoking pipe and lighter would.
 On the other hand, convection vaporizers only heat the contents enough to vaporize the beneficial compounds.
 You may wish to switch over to a convection vape if you do not want to burn your herbs.
 Otherwise, placing glass screens between the heating element and the herb may keep them from burning with devices like the AGO combustion vape.

 Dry herb atomizers require a lot of heat to get the job done.
 They can get up to 400F, which can make the mouthpiece quite hot.
 If this is an issue, there are rubber mouthpiece attachments available that will separate your mouth from the intense heat.

 Wax vaporizers may be somewhat new to the scene, but these days there are as many different models of wax vapes as there are cars.
 You can read our guide for how to choose a vaporizer to look deeper into these options.
 Typically each one will work a little differently, so a problem may be specific to a certain device.
 However, common issues such as sticky parts, coils not heating, and poor tastes can be found in any model.
 In this section, we will go over the most notable issues people have with wax vaporizers and how to resolve them.

-- Sticky Messes and Difficult to Open Vape Parts - Wax pen is sticky, and when it’s heated up, it turns into a runny mess.
+Vape Parts and Wax pens can become sticky, and when it’s heated up, it turns into a runny mess.
 If wax gets onto your atomizer’s threads, then you may have trouble unscrewing them.
 The best way to avoid this is to keep your wax vape upright at all times, but especially when you’re using it.
 You also want to avoid overpacking the chamber as this will cause the wax to splatter and get in places where you don’t want it.